Based on the original Microsoft Surface

 Upsie’s Microsoft Surface protection

 covers accidental damage, such as drops and spills, as well as mechanical and power failures.
 It’s truly fantastic coverage, comparable to the most expensive warranty plans on the market.
-Lucky for you, you can get that coverage from Upsie for up to 70 percent less cost.
+Lucky for you, you can get that coverage from Upsie for up to 70% less cost.

 Learn More About Laptop Protection: